keresifon/packer/README.md

 ## Contributing

-1. Create a feature branch from `no-hcp-packer`
+1. Create a feature branch from `main`
 2. Make your changes
 3. Create a pull request
 4. The workflow will automatically validate your changes
-5. After review and approval, merge to `no-hcp-packer`
+5. After review and approval, merge to `main`
 6. The workflow will automatically build the new AMI